frappe/press/README.md

 - [**Frappe UI**](https://github.com/frappe/frappe-ui): A Vue-based UI library, to provide a modern user interface.
 The Frappe UI library provides a variety of components that can be used to build single-page applications on top of the Frappe Framework.

-## Production Setup

-### Self Hosting

-Follow these steps to set up Press in production:

-## Development Setup
+## Setup

-To setup Press locally follow the steps in the [Local Development Environment Setup Guide](https://frappecloud.com/docs/local-fc-setup).
+To self host or to setup Press locally follow the steps in the [Local Development Environment Setup Guide](https://frappecloud.com/docs/local-fc-setup) or [this YouTube video](https://www.youtube.com/watch?v=Xb9QHnUrIEk)

 ## Learn and connect